 - Ibuprofen (Advil, Motrin IB, others), when taken regularly

-Taking some dietary supplements can also increase your bleeding risk.
+Certain herbal and dietary supplements can also increase the bleeding risk when combined with aspirin.
 These include:

 - Evening primrose oil